arangodb/arangodb/3rdParty/v8-build/README.md

 The full source code of `googletest` and `googlemock` also needed to be added to the existing `googletest` directory in order to make V8 compile.

+When we build ArangoDB with V8, we intentionally turn off the zlib support in V8 so that it has less dependencies (and conflicts with our own version of zlib).

 ## Upgrading our version of V8

 To upgrade our version of V8, the source code of V8 must be upgraded in